 Dance Festival at Mahabalipuram: The internationally acclaimed and globally renowned “Mahabalipuram Dance Festival” is organised by the Department of Tourism, Government of Tamil Nadu every year in Mahabalipuram – the renowned and ancient 7th century centre for Pallava culture and arts.

 The Dance festival starts on the 25th of December every year and is conducted on all Saturdays and Government holidays, upto February first week.
 Dancers and musicians of repute from India and abroad thrill the crowds every year.
 Folk dances of India are an added attraction.

 Sit before an open-air ‘stage’ created 13 centuries ago, the incredible monolithic rock sculptures of the Pallavas, next to the sea in this ancient city of Mahabalipuram.
-Lovers of dance will be treated to a very unique and unforgettably aesthetic event: Bharathanatyam, Kuchipudi, Kathakali and Odissi , presented by the very best exponents of the art besides folk dances
+Lovers of dance will be treated to a very unique and unforgettable aesthetic event: Bharathanatyam, Kuchipudi, Kathakali and Odissi, presented by the very best exponents of the art besides folk dances

 Air: Chennai (58-km) is the nearest airport with both domestic and international terminus.
 Chennai is connected with all the major places in India through the numerous domestic flights.
 International flights operate from various parts of the world to Chennai.

 Rail: The nearest railway stations are Chengalpattu (29-km) and Chennai (58-km).
-From these stations one has to take road to reach the Mahabalipuram.
+From these stations, one has to take the road to reach the Mahabalipuram.